 Performances are our opportunity to share our love of dance and music with a modern and entertaining flair!
 Amethyst performs at conferences, trade shows, award nights, cruise ships, international tattoos, and many other events, at the local, national, and international levels.
 Audiences have been entertained in Florida (US), Texas (US), the United Kingdom, the Netherlands, and as far as Dubai (UAE).

-Most recently, Amethyst dancers shared the International Stage at the Canadian National Exhibition (CNE) in Toronto (ON) in August 2016.
+Most recently, Amethyst dancers returned to the International Stage at the Canadian National Exhibition (CNE) in Toronto (ON) in August 2019.
 Visitors fell in love with the vibrant and entertaining Amethyst dancers.